covid19-bh-machine-learning/master/report/paper.md

 - choose the best embedding by referring to the aforementioned distance, exploring the embedded space and the resulting tree by:
   * analyzing the embedded space by PCA
   * analyzing the embedded space by tSNE
-  * exploring the resulting tree both with the full embedded space and with the first Principal Components
+  * exploring the resulting tree both with the full embedded space

 The comparison between the trees built on the embeddings and the clustalOmega tree is done to have an external validation: results should not be too different from standard phylogenetic trees but should still show variations, in order to point untracked similarities between SARS-CoV-2 and other _coronaviridae_.